QuantEcon/lecture-python-intro/in-work/markov_chains.md

 In this exercise,

-1. show this process is asymptotic stationary and calculate the stationary distribution using simulations.
+1. show this process is asymptotically stationary and calculate the stationary distribution using simulations.

 1. use simulation to show ergodicity.